 The shoe combines comfortable responsive cushioning with a great fit and comfort-ability.
 All this is complemented by the sleek fashionable look

-The ZigTech midsole is especially suited for plantar fasciitis due the superior cushioning and shock absorption.
-While Stable-Fit molded memory foam at the heel soothes the pain of the condition.
+The ZigTech midsole is especially suited for plantar fasciitis due to the superior cushioning and shock absorption.
+The Stable-Fit molded memory foam at the heel of the shoe soothes the pain of the condition making it one best shoe for nurses with plantar fasciitis.

 The traction on this shoe is also excellent thanks to the carbon rubber on the heel.